 Disaggregation by source, voltage level and main equipment involved (MEI)

-In addition to the above the number of Customers interrupted and duration of interruptions to supply arising from the following categories must be separately identified:

-unplanned incidents on the Distribution System in total and by the following classifications:

-132kV non-damage

-132kV damage

-EHV non-damage

-EHV damage

-HV non-damage

-HV damage

-LV non-damage

-LV overhead mains - damage

-LV underground mains - damage

-LV all other switchgear, plant and equipment - damage

-LV plant & equipment link boxes only - damage

-LV services overhead (excl cut-outs) – damage and non-damage

-LV services underground (excl cut-outs) – damage and non-damage.
+DNOs are required to report whether an incident is damage related for all categories other than LV Services, incidents on the systems of NGET or the transmission companies (in Scotland), incidents on the systems of distributed generators, and incidents on any other connected systems.
+The incident must be identified according to the following categories:

+1 - An incident where there is a relevant damaged component as defined under ENA ER G43.

+0 – Any other incident that does not come under 1 above.

-DNOs are required to provide cause code and Main Equipment Involved (MEI) information for every unplanned damage incident.
+DNOs are required to provide cause code, Main Equipment Involved (MEI) information and, where appropriate, contributory cause codes for every unplanned incident.
 A list of cause codes are provided in Appendix 5 and MEI Codes are in Appendix 6.
 For incidents at HV DNOs must also provide the unique circuit identification number as set out in paragraph 2.67.

-DNOs are required to identify pre–arranged incidents on the Distribution System by the following classifications:

-EHV

-HV pole-mounted or overhead

-Load Related

-Non-Load Related

-Inspections

-Repair & Maintenance

-Tree Cutting

-Network Innovation Competition or Network Innovation Allowance

-LCN Fund Second Tier

-HV ground-mounted or underground

-Load Related

-Non-Load Related

-Inspections

-Repair & Maintenance

-Tree Cutting

-Network Innovation Competition or Network Innovation Allowance

-LCN Fund Second Tier.

-LV pole-mounted or overhead

-Load Related

-Non-Load Related

-Inspections

-Repair & Maintenance

-Tree Cutting

-Network Innovation Competition or Network Innovation Allowance

-LCN Fund Second Tier.

-LV ground-mounted or underground

-Load Related

-Non-Load Related

-Inspections

-Repair & Maintenance

-Tree Cutting

-Network Innovation Competition or Network Innovation Allowance

-LCN Fund Second Tier.

 DNOs are also required to provide incident and stage information relating to:

 incidents on the systems of NGET or the transmission companies (in Scotland)

 incidents on the systems of distributed generators

 incidents on any other connected systems – which must be identified.

+DNOs are required to identify pre–arranged incidents on the Distribution System by voltage level, and by the following classifications:

+LR – Load Related

+NLR – Non-Load Related

+INS - Inspections

+RAM – Repair and Maintenance

+TC – Tree Cutting

+NI – Network Innovation Competition or Network Innovation Allowance

+LT2 –Second Tier Funding for LCN Fund projects

 Reason for Clock Stopping

 DNOs are required to report information on the use of Clock Stopping in the QoS Interruptions Stage Data Reporting Pack under the Reason for Clock Stop column, according to the following categories for Incidents after 00:00 on 1 April 2019: